 HUD called for these changes because, since the 2009 housing crisis, the HECM program has experienced major demographic and behavioral shifts that have increased the risk of losses to the program.
 In announcing the changes, HUD said, “these critical program changes will realign the HECM program with its original intent, and thereby aid in the restoration of the Mutual Mortgage Insurance Fund and help ensure the continued availability of this important program.”

-Most of the changes became effective September 30, 2013, except for the financial assessment and establishment of set-aside accounts, which become effective January 13, 2014.
+Most of the changes became effective September 30, 2013, except for the financial assessment and establishment of set-aside accounts, which will become effective sometime in 2014 after HUD publishes procedures that companies will need to follow.

 Following is a more detailed summary of these changes: